-Dean of the College of Arts and Sciences and Robert O. Lawton Distinguished Professor [Fellow of the American Associate for the Advancement of Science; University Teaching Award 1991/1992, and Developing Scholar Award 1984/1985].
+Professor.
+Robert O. Lawton Distinguished Professor.
 Received his Ph.D. from Duke University in 1980.
 His research is in ecological genetics and the study of how selection molds the phenotypic and genetic variation within and among populations of a species.
 Most of his work has focused on how life history traits in fish and amphibians are molded by predation, intraspecific competition, and abiotic stress.
 Most recently, he has begun to investigate whether different regimes of population regulation can produce and maintain genetically divergent life histories in a freshwater fish.